andrealang/docs/services/mobileaccess/custom-auth-android.md

 ### Before you test
 {: #custom-android-testing-before}
-You must have an application that was created with the {{site.data.keyword.mobilefirstbp}} boilerplate and have a resource that is protected by {{site.data.keyword.amashort}} at the `/protected` endpoint.
+You must have an application that has a resource that is protected by {{site.data.keyword.amashort}} at the `/protected` endpoint.

 1. Send a request to the protected endpoint (`{applicationRoute}/protected`) of your mobile back-end application from your browser, for example `http://my-mobile-backend.mybluemix.net/protected`.
 For information on obtaining the `{applicationRoute}` value, see   [Before you begin](#before-you-begin).

 1. The `/protected` endpoint of a mobile back-end application that is created with the {{site.data.keyword.mobilefirstbp}} boilerplate is protected with {{site.data.keyword.amashort}}.
 The endpoint can  be accessed by only mobile applications that are instrumented with the {{site.data.keyword.amashort}} client SDK.
 As a result, an `Unauthorized` message displays in your  browser.